avitorio/meetapp/README.md

 - For iOS:

-For first time users, you should run the 'pod install' command:
+First time users should run the 'pod install' command:

 ```
 cd ios